Collections development policies describe:

 - get practical assistance with decision-making

-Revisiting Collections supports museums and archives to open up their collections for reinterpretation and knowledge capture by community groups and external experts, to build and share a new understanding of the multi-layered meaning and significance of objects and records.
+The Revisiting Collections guide by Collections Trust supports museums and archives to open up their collections for reinterpretation and knowledge capture by community groups and external experts.
+This helps build and share a new understanding of the multi-layered meaning and significance of objects and records.

-Designed specifically for archive services, Revisiting Archive Collections is a practical toolkit which offers a standardised approach to collecting and incorporating that knowledge into existing collections information.
+Designed specifically for archive services, Revisiting Archive Collections is another practical toolkit by Collections Trust which offers a standardised approach to collecting and incorporating that knowledge into existing collections information.